Why You Still Need an Agent When Buying a New Construction Home

 How often do you work in new construction?

-The agent should be able to speak to what percentage of their clients fall into this category, and an approximate number of total new-build transactions they’ve advised on.
+The agent should be able to tell what percentage of their clients fall into this category and estimate the number of total new-build transactions they’ve advised on.

 Do you have a relationship with any local builders?